College Basketball Best Bets: Wednesday, November 13

 SECN+

-All UTA vs. USC odds are from DraftKings Sportsbook and are correct as of Wednesday, Nov.
-15.
+All Penn vs. Villanova odds are from DraftKings Sportsbook and are correct as of Tuesday, Nov.
+19.

 - Spread